l3aro/pipeline-query-collection/README.md

 ## Testing

 I'm not familiar with testing while package development, so my testing function is not working yet.
-Any contribution are welcome!
+Any contribution are welcomed!

 ## Changelog